camarman/GTRPy/README.md

 ## Contributing

 I am looking for developers who would like to contribute to the project.
 If you are interested, feel free to create an issue by stating how would you like to contribute.
 Any help or idea is welcomed.
+For more information you can also look at the `CONTRIBUTING.md`.